Is THE LAST NAMSARA the first in a series?

 Where can I get an advanced review copy of your book?

 Sadly, I receive far more requests for review copies than my publisher gives me!
 (Authors receive very few review copies of their books.)
-If you’re interested in reviewing my book, trying requesting it on NetGalley or Edelweiss, add it to your Goodreads so you can be alerted to giveaways, or email my publisher.
+If you’re interested in reviewing my book, try requesting it on NetGalley or Edelweiss, add it to your Goodreads so you can be alerted to giveaways, or email my publisher.

 Where can I get a signed copy of your book(s)?